AinTunez/DarkScript3/README.md

 })
 ```

-You can also define your own helper functions in other JS files and import them like this:
+You can also define your own helper functions in other JS files and import them like below.
+Make sure to do so at the top of the file.

 ```js
 Scripter.Import("path/to/my/file.js");